tcorrea/web-developer-introduction/git/README.md

 More about [git merge](https://guide.freecodecamp.org/git/git-merge)

 ## git push
-`git push` allows yout ot send (or push) the commits from your local branch in your local git repository to the remote repository.
+`git push` allows you to send (or push) the commits from your local branch in your local git repository to the remote repository.

 ```
 $ git push [repo-name] [branch-name]